Viralution/ThePlatform/README.md

 ## Support

 For issues, questions, or contributions, please:
+- Read the [official documentation](https://doc.viralution.io/) for detailed guides and tutorials
 - Open an issue in this repository
 - Visit [Viralution Support](https://viralution.io/support) for professional support options